My latest book is In Search of the Phoenicians (Princeton University Press 2018):

 From the blurb: “The Phoenicians traveled the Mediterranean long before the Greeks and Romans, trading, establishing settlements, and refining the art of navigation.
 But who these legendary sailors really were has long remained a mystery.
 In Search of the Phoenicians makes the startling claim that the “Phoenicians” never actually existed.
 Taking readers from the ancient world to today, this monumental book argues that the notion of these sailors as a coherent people with a shared identity, history, and culture is a product of modern nationalist ideologies—and a notion very much at odds with the ancient sources.”

-Reviews: Foreword Reviews, Asian Review of Books, History Today, Executive Magazine, Arab News, The American Conservative, The Spectator, The New Criterion, Sehepunkte, and the New York Review of Books.
+Reviews: Foreword Reviews, Asian Review of Books, History Today, Executive Magazine, Arab News, The American Conservative, The Spectator, The New Criterion, Sehepunkte, Reading Religion, Histos, and the New York Review of Books.

 My other Books (all co-edited):